fastlane/docs/docs/actions/deliver.md

 ##### app_version

 Optional, as it is usually automatically detected.
-Specify the version that should be created / edited on iTunes Connect:
+Specify the version that should be created / edited on App Store Connect:

 ```ruby-skip-tests
 app_version("2.0")